SEP-Graph/sep-graph/README.md

 # SEG-Graph: Finding Shortest Exection Paths for Graph Processing under a Hybrid Framework on GPU #

 ## 1. Introduction ##
-This repo contains all the source code and scripts to compile SEP-Graph and reproduce the experiments in PPoPP 2019 paper.
+This repo contains all the source code to build SEP-Graph.

 ## 2. Installation ##